Connect with others who understand.

 Written by Max Mugambi

 Magnesium is an important natural mineral that our bodies need for various cellular functions.
 It helps maintain stable blood pressure, keeps the heart healthy, and is involved in building bone, DNA, and proteins.
-Research has shown that increasing the level of magnesium in the blood may help prevent or treat migraines.
+Research has shown that increasing the level of magnesium in the blood may help prevent or treat migraine attacks.

 Magnesium can be found naturally in many foods and beverages, including certain vegetables, nuts, grains, and spices.
 Ingesting magnesium naturally through food or beverages has no known adverse effects.
 Magnesium supplements, in contrast, may cause side effects.